What is the primary function of a soil sterilant?

 Prepare for the TruGreen Pesticide Certification Test with our comprehensive quiz.
 Study with multiple choice questions and detailed explanations.
 Ace your certification today!

 The primary function of a soil sterilant is to kill or inhibit all plant growth.
-Soil sterilants are chemical agents designed to eliminate various forms of life within the soil, including plants, weeds, and sometimes soil-borne pathogens.
-By doing so, these agents create a sterile environment that prevents any plant growth, which can be useful in specific situations such as preparing a site for construction, managing invasive plant species, or controlling pest populations.
+These substances are specifically designed to eliminate a wide range of vegetation, including desired plants, weeds, and other potential sources of competition for nutrients and water in the soil.
+Soil sterilants can be essential in situations where complete eradication of existing plants is necessary, such as preparing a site for construction, agriculture, or when dealing with invasive plant species.

 Subscribe